taiyuechain/docs/docs/source/taiyuepublic/RPC-API.md

 ## JavaScript API

-To talk to an truechain node from inside a JavaScript application use the [web3.js](https://github.com/taipublicchain/web3.js) library, which gives a convenient interface for the RPC methods.
+To talk to an taipublicchain node from inside a JavaScript application use the [web3.js](https://github.com/taipublicchain/web3.js) library, which gives a convenient interface for the RPC methods.

 ## JSON-RPC Endpoint